huangli712/iQIST/docs/src/ch03/recipes.md

 ### Choose suitable component

 At first, there are several CT-HYB quantum impurity solvers in the package.
 Their features and efficiency are somewhat different.
-Thus, it is the user's responsibility to choose suitable CT-HYB components to deal with the impurity problem at hand.
+Thus, it is the user's responsibility to choose suitable CT-HYB components to deal with the quantum impurity problem at hand.

 **See also**: